OptimisticTrousers/inventory-application/README.md

 * [ ] Use a hamburger menu for navigation
 * [ ] Delete images from database once the user deletes that category/item/item instance
 * [ ] Verify that the user is sending an image file and not any other type of file
+* [ ] Use a better way to generate the 'Size' input field based on the 'Item' input field in the Item Instance creation form.
+Currently using an inline-script.

 ## Known Bugs